 What is a training plan?

 A Training Plan shows the breakdown of unit standards and credits an employee needs to undertake to meet the requirements of a programme.
 If an employee has already been awarded one of the selected units, the Training Plan and Training Programme will be adjusted accordingly.
-Training plans can be found in Courses for your team.
+Training plans can be found in "Our Programmes" page, for your team.
 Simply go to the sector you are interested in and expand the course tile.